Machine Learning Guided Cooling System Optimization for Data Center: Conclusion

 Step~3 then uses the same surrogate and feature space as a counterfactual oracle, exploring small, guardrail-constrained adjustments to supply temperature and subloop flows at each 10-minute interval.
 Under pure physics guardrails, the counterfactual policy can recover roughly $127~\mathrm{MWh}$ of cooling energy; when capped by the Step 2 excess on a per-interval basis, this shrinks to $\sim 82~\mathrm{MWh}$, or about $96\%$ of the identified excess.
 After applying conservative reviewer filters (in-distribution checks, materiality thresholds, and simple hysteresis), the resulting sparse policy touches only a few percent of time steps yet still delivers about $13~\mathrm{MWh}$ per year of credible savings through micro-adjustments at the tens-of-kilowatt level.
-Together, these results suggest that even in a facility with already excellent PUE, there is a measurable band of recoverable cooling energy that can be accessed via safe, interpretable tuning of existing setpoints rather than major hardware changes.
 Together, these results demonstrate that safe, interpretable micro-adjustments can recover up to 96\% of identified cooling inefficiencies, corresponding to approximately 82~MWh annually under the Step~2 excess baseline, with a more conservative estimate of 13--15~MWh under strict reviewer filters.
+These findings suggest that even in a facility with already excellent PUE, there remains a measurable band of recoverable cooling energy accessible through physics-guided setpoint tuning.

 The present study is subject to several limitations that motivate future work.
-First, all results are based on offline counterfactual evaluation of a single year of historical data from one installation; the surrogate and policy are not yet validated under prospectively collected telemetry or in closed-loop operation, and the conclusions may not transfer directly to other liquid-cooled sites with different hardware, controls, or climates.
+First, all results are based on offline counterfactual evaluation of a single year of historical data from one installation; the surrogate and policy are not yet validated under prospectively collected telemetry or in closed-loop operation, and the conclusions would require site-specific recalibration before being applied to other liquid-cooled sites with different hardware, controls, or climates.
 Second, the action space is deliberately narrow (small $\Delta T_{\mathrm{sup}}$ and modest flow trims), and the guardrails are conservative, so the reported savings should be viewed as lower bounds relative to what more aggressive but still safe policies might achieve.
 Third, the framework currently treats IT workload as an exogenous input and does not co-optimize scheduling and cooling, nor does it model interactions with upstream plant equipment (e.g., chillers, towers, or heat-recovery systems).

 Future work could relax these constraints along several dimensions.
 On the modeling side, one could explore richer surrogate architectures or multi-output models that jointly predict accessory power, temperatures, and flows while preserving monotonicity and interpretability.
 On the control side, the micro-actions identified here could serve as building blocks for model-predictive or safe reinforcement-learning controllers that operate online with explicit uncertainty handling and operator-in-the-loop overrides.
 Finally, extending the analysis to multi-year datasets, additional exascale systems, and scenarios with dynamic tariffs or heat-recovery value streams would clarify how robust the observed savings patterns are and how best to integrate physics-guided micro-tuning into broader HPC sustainability and grid-interaction strategies.